 Gitika has been a renowned community choir and workshop leader for over 20 years.
 Highlights of her career include: teaching a song to 5000 people at the Royal Albert Hall; writing, singing, producing, recording and touring with her band ‘3 Bucket Jones’; teaching over 3000 inner London teenagers music; and publishing 4 a capella songbooks.

-She is based in the East Midlands and is Musical Director of her acapella choir Totally Vocally, based in Lincolnshire.
+She lives in Nottingham and is Musical Director of her acapella choir Totally Vocally, based in Lincolnshire.
 They recently performed in New York for a sell-out 3,000 people at the Lincoln Center, singing with stars from the Pitch Perfect films and Pentatonix, under the direction of Deke Sharon.
-Abi also runs the Nottingham Voice Collective- a monthly workshop for everyone wanting to sing in harmony, and is currently on the Creative Team at Nottingham’s Royal Concert Hall, working on a collaboration between the Nottingham People’s Choir and the Royal Shakespeare Company.
+Abi also runs The Acapella Workshop- a monthly workshop for everyone wanting to sing in harmony, and leads many online training courses for choirleaders.
+Abi was Guest Soloist for the Desmond and Leah Tutu Peace Choir, which saw her singing solo for Thandeka Tutu and 1,000 UN delegates at the UN HQ and Notre Dame Cathedral in Paris and on the Flanders fields and Menin Gate in Belgium.

-For all Abi’s choirs, workshops and albums, please visit www.abimoore.com.
+For all Abi’s choirs, courses and workshops, please visit www.acapellawithabi.com

 Alison is an 80s pop freak obsessed with transforming pop and rock tunes into learnable, singable a cappella arrangements for community choirs.
 She believes in staying true to the original (for that ‘Ah, YEAH!
 I love this one!’ moment from the audience), and knows that the harmony is working when it makes you cry.
 With musical director Liz Powers, she runs Take It To The Bridge, Hebden Bridge’s very own pop choir, taking 80 local singers from scratch to a sell-out gig in twelve weeks every spring.